VikasKumar281/QuickStay/client/README.md

 - Created the Hero Component and set the background image of home page

-- Created Featured Destination Section
+- Created Featured Destination Section in Home page

--
+- Created Exclusive Offers Section in Home page

+- Created Users Testimonial Section in Home page
+  - I use prebuiltUI's Testimonial Section code